jaedong98/uw_csep546/Assignment4/Report/prob2_best_sms_spam_model.md

 | ![](prob2_param_sweep_by_min_to_split_1_5_10_50_100_w_handcrafted_False.png)|![](prob2_param_sweep_by_min_to_split_1_5_10_50_100_w_handcrafted_True.png) |

 #### Model comparison ROC curves
 Based on the simulation and comparisons, I updated the baseline configuration like below.
 I decided to use 40 trees for the random forest, 100 feature restriction within 250 features selected by mutual information and four handcrafted ones.
+It excludes the features chosen by frequency as there are many overlaps found one by mutual information.

 ```python